azatzick/azatzick/README.md

   </a>

 - 👋 Hi, I’m @azatzick
-- 👀 I’m interested in anything and everything CS!
-I am a student at Middlebury College
+- 👀 I'm an undergraduate student at Middlebury College majoring in CS
-- 📫 How to reach me - message me.
+- Interested in software engineering opportunities